thmxv/tx-lang-cxx/README.md

 ## Backlog

+- Fix disassembly of upvalue is_local and index sequence
 - Benchmark without checking at runtime if globals are defined.
 Forbid forward declaration if gains are significant.
 - Remove lots of duplicate code in VM::run()